Math 446 Real Analysis I Fall 2014, Prof. Mark Janeba

 - The ability to formulate and prove theorems that arise from the

-definitions and concepts of the course content, and the ability to
+definitions and concepts of the course, and the ability to

 apply those theorems to specific examples.